echarvel3/ReSkmer/README.md

 DipSkmer is an update to the Skmer software which models diploidy's effect on the Jaccard Index of _k_-mer sets to calculate nucleotide diveristy within a population.

 To use DipSkmer simply add a `-d` flag to the reference, query, or distance commands.
-To use a standard heterozygosity for parameter estimation, add the flag `--theta`, else DipSkmer will attempt to estimate it on its own (_only recommended for high coverage skims_).
+To use a standard heterozygosity for parameter estimation, add the flag `-theta`, else DipSkmer will attempt to estimate it on its own (_only recommended for high coverage skims_).
 ```
 skmer reference ref_dir -l custom_library_name -d -theta 0.003
 ```